 3. Wash Your Hands or Use Hand Sanitizer Often

 Regularly washing your hands is one of the best ways to remove germs, prevent the spread of germs to others, and avoid getting sick.
-The CDC recommends washing your hands with soap and water immediately after you’ve been in a public place or touched a frequently touched item or surface, such as a door handle, gas pump, shopping cart, card reader, etc.
+The CDC recommends washing your hands with soap and water immediately after being in a public place and touching an item or surface, such as a door handle, gas pump, shopping cart, card reader, etc.

 However, if you’re in the car, use an alcohol-based hand sanitizer that contains at least 60% alcohol.